 National Insurance Contributions (NICs)

 National Insurance Contributions (NICs) is another essential consideration.
 There are two different classes of self-employed National Insurance rates payable.

-If your profits are below £6,475 per year there is no requirement to pay NIC’s, however you would be well advised to pay Class 2 NIC’s as this will build up your contributions levels and give you entitlement to certain state benefits and a state pension.
+If your profits are below £6,515 per year there is no requirement to pay NIC’s, however if you choose to pay Class 2 NIC’s this will build up your contributions levels and give you entitlement to certain state benefits and a state pension.
 You currently need 35 years of NIC’s to receive a full state pension.

 HMRC has an online calculation tool that you can use to help you budget your NICs.